 The script starts up and if everything was entered correctly, you'll see something similar to:

 This script runs connectd in the background so that you can continue to use the command prompt, and after about 10 seconds, shows you the command you can use to kill the connection when you are done.
-The value shown in the "kill" command is the process ID (PID) of the connectd daemon which was just launched.
+The value shown in the Powershell "Stop-Process" command is the process ID (PID) of the connectd daemon which was just launched.

 To use the connection for ssh, type: